Skip to main content

 The ease of sago palm maintenance means that when there is a problem or something unsatisfying about the environment, you’ll know.
 As the plant grows, the older leaves will start to yellow and brown in order to put energy toward new growth.
 This is perfectly normal and happens with a lot of plants.
 To help keep your sago palm healthy, simply prune off the dying foliage!

 Perhaps the most important part of sago palm maintenance and care is making sure you keep it out of reach of any curious kids or pets.
 All parts of the plant are toxic (especially the seed).
-The toxin found in sago palms, cycasin, starts by attacking the liver and causing a variety of symptoms including vomiting, lethargy, drolling, and seizures.
+The toxin found in sago palms, cycasin, starts by attacking the liver and causing a variety of symptoms, including vomiting, lethargy, drooling, and seizures.
 If any part of the sago palm is ingested, you should seek medical attention immediately.
+The toxins can be absorbed through touch as well, so be sure to wear gloves when handling it.

+Sago palms are beautiful but dangerous.
 This doesn’t mean, though, that you can’t have a sago palm as a houseplant!
-Just be sure it’s out of reach of anyone that would be tempted to eat it.
-A sago palm simply existing in a sunny location makes for a beautiful accent and as long as proper growing conditions are met, you should have minimal trouble as is grows.
+Just be sure it’s out of reach of anyone who would be tempted to eat it.
+A sago palm simply existing in a sunny location makes for a beautiful accent and as long as proper growing conditions are met, you should have minimal trouble as it grows.

 Kiera Baron